-The Insurance (Prudential Supervision) Act 2010 (IPSA) was enacted in 2010, providing the first comprehensive framework for the prudential regulation and supervision of entities carrying on insurance business in New Zealand.
+IPSA was enacted in 2010, providing the first comprehensive framework for the prudential regulation and supervision of entities carrying on insurance business in New Zealand.

 IPSA introduced a requirement for insurance providers to be licensed, with the licensing process introduced by the Reserve Bank in 2013.
 Licensed insurers must comply with IPSA, the terms of their license and various secondary regulatory instruments administered by the Reserve Bank such as the 'Fit and Proper Standards' and 'Solvency Standards'.
 The Reserve Bank also has distress management powers under IPSA.

-Terms of Reference
+Terms of reference

 The Reserve Bank stated that the legislative purpose of IPSA remained appropriate (maintaining a sound and efficient insurance sector and promoting public confidence in the insurance sector).
-The aims of the IPSA Review included, amongst others, identifying opportunities to reduce administrative costs caused by the fragmentation of requirements across regulatory instruments, create tools to deal with a diversity of business models in the sector and ensure overseas based insurers were appropriately regulated.
+The aims of the IPSA Review included, amongst others, identifying opportunities to reduce administrative costs caused by the fragmentation of requirements across regulatory instruments, creating tools to deal with a diversity of business models in the sector and ensuring overseas based insurers were appropriately regulated.

 The IPSA Review has been split into two phases:

 - Phase 1 was completed in October 2017.
-The first phase of the IPSA Review has targeted the identification of potential issues for the Reserve Bank to consider in more detail during Phase 2 of the IPSA Review
+This targeted the identification of potential issues for the Reserve Bank to consider in more detail during Phase 2 of the IPSA Review

 - Phase 2 is underway.
 Phase 2 will involve the Reserve Bank considering and responding to the points raised by stakeholders and the 2017 report prepared by the International Monetary Fund on New Zealand's insurance sector (discussed in more detail below).
-Other developments that will provide material for consideration in the IPSA Review include the FMA/RBNZ Thematic Review of Life Insurer Conduct and Culture and the Thematic Review of the Appointed Actuary.
+Other developments that will provide material for consideration in the IPSA Review include the FMA/RBNZ Thematic Review of Life Insurer Conduct and Culture and the Thematic Review of the Appointed Actuary

-Issues Paper and Stakeholder Forum
+Issues Paper and stakeholder forum

 On 30 March 2017, the Reserve Bank released an Issues Paper setting out the rationale of the IPSA Review, the intended process for the review and a range of potential issues identified.
 On 13 April 2017, the Reserve Bank hosted stakeholder discussion forums in Auckland and Wellington to provide an opportunity for stakeholders to discuss the Issues Paper and the review in general.